joytsy/DSA4264-Detoxify/frontend/README.md

 - **Hate 1, 2, 3**: Varying levels of hate speech, from stereotypes to calls for violence, specifically targeting sensitive groups.

 For more detailed definitions and explanations, refer to the "Model Information" section in the app.

-## Custom Design

-- **Gradient Scrolling Title**: The app features an eye-catching gradient scrolling effect for the title, reminiscent of a tech product launch.
-- **Interactive Sidebar**: An amber-colored glowing message enhances the user experience and guides navigation.

 ## Notes